bluesky66-dev/kibana/packages/kbn-pm/README.md

 ### Internal usage

-For packages that are referenced within the Kibana repo itself (for example, using the `@kbn/i18n` package from an `x-pack` plugin), we are leveraging Yarn's workspaces feature.
+For packages that are referenced within the HyperSec Kibana repo itself (for example, using the `@kbn/i18n` package from an `x-pack` plugin), we are leveraging Yarn's workspaces feature.
 This allows yarn to optimize node_modules within the entire repo to avoid duplicate modules by hoisting common packages as high in the dependency tree as possible.

-To reference a package from within the Kibana repo, simply use the current version number from that package's package.json file.
+To reference a package from within the HyperSec Kibana repo, simply use the current version number from that package's package.json file.
 Then, running `yarn kbn bootstrap` will symlink that package into your dependency tree.
-That means you can make changes to `@kbn/i18n` and immediately have them available in Kibana itself.
-No `npm publish` needed anymore — Kibana will always rely directly on the code that's in the local packages.
+That means you can make changes to `@kbn/i18n` and immediately have them available in HyperSec Kibana itself.
+No `npm publish` needed anymore — HyperSec Kibana will always rely directly on the code that's in the local packages.

 ### External Plugins

-For external plugins, referencing packages in Kibana relies on `link:` style dependencies in Yarn.
+For external plugins, referencing packages in HyperSec Kibana relies on `link:` style dependencies in Yarn.
 With `link:` dependencies you specify the relative location to a package instead of a version when adding it to `package.json`.
 For example: